Age of Empires 1 Review

 Age of Empires features four ages, five map sizes, five map-types, nine terrain-types, 17 constructable buildings, 44 unit-types, 38 researchable technologies and four main harvestable or mineable resources (food, wood, stone and gold).
 In addition, there are five difficulty levels, four main victory conditions and fully customizable victory conditions via the Scenario Editor.

 Harvestable food-based flora consists only of berries (which are taken to the granary) whereas gatherable food-based fauna consists of fish (tuna and salmon), whale, gazelle, elephant, lion and alligator (the meat is taken to the storage pit or the docks).
 Gazelle can be herded closer to stores before being slain whereas lions, elephants and alligators fight back.
 Lions can also attack gazelle.
-The lack of harvestable flora is balanced by farming, shoreline fishing and deep-sea fishing and whaling.
+The lack of harvestable flora is balanced by farming, shoreline spear-fishing and deep-sea fishing and whaling.

 Farming begins slowly but picks up pace and eventually outstrips fishing, hunting and berry-picking once the empire thoroughly researches food production.
 In addition, farming is reliable in the long-term since desertified farms can simply be replaced with new ones whereas wildlife and wild plants never regrow.